k0f1/configuring-linux-web-server/README.md

 Attach your instance to a static IP address.
 Create A records with example.com inside your amazon lighsail instance.
 Also create subdomains starting with `www` subdomain, record.

-Go to your DNS host provider and map your domain to the Nameservers provided in the lightsail instance.
+Go to your DNS host provider and add the Nameservers provided in the lightsail instance.
-Also map your domain name, to the A recors you created inside lighsail.

 These mappings to show you are the owner of the domain name.